teifip/gcic-mqtt-client/README.md

 client.publishState(state);
 ```

-The client can automatically subscribe to device configuration updates, acknowledge the update and invoke a callback every time device configuration is dispatched to the device.
+The client can automatically subscribe to device configuration updates and invoke a callback every time device configuration is dispatched to the device.
+Similarly, the client can automatically subscribe to commands and invoke a callback every time a command is dispatched to the device.

 ```javascript
 const mqtt = require('gcic-mqtt-client');